HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 Clinicians assign stages to cancers according to rules defined in various [cancer staging systems](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
 TNM staging is used for many types of solid-tumor cancers.
 The staging system must always be specified alongside the stage, because it establishes the meaning of the stage code(s).

-Non-TNM staging systems are not currently represented in mCODE, reflecting mCODE's current focus on solid tumors.
+Support for non-TNM staging systems in mCODE are limited to [CancerStageGroup].
+Use the NCI thesaurus code for specifying cancer staging systems which do not have a SNOMED code.

 In mCODE, a single patient may have more than one staging panel, although this is not common in practice.

 Clinical applications vary in their representation of T, N, and M staging category values, falling into one of two naming conventions: